Open-Attestation/open-attestation-cli/README.md

 #### Surrendering a document

-The `title-escrow surrender` command helps the entity (who is both an owner and a holder) surrender the transferable record to the token registry.
+With the `title-escrow surrender` command, the entity (who is both an owner and a holder) can surrender the transferable record to the token registry.

 The following is the command syntax: